guyde2011/MineServerAlpha/README.md

   2.A disabled command , For Example : "-tp" (Disables TP)

+  3.A statement:

-  3.A statement (currently only "perms.all" which enables all commands except for disabled ones).
+  "perms.all" - all commands / permissions

+  "perms.mine_blocks" - permission to mine blocks

+  "-perms.mine_blocks" - disabling the option to mine blocks when all permissions are allowed

 COLOR stands for color , which can be used for chat.